01 of 05

 Vehicles on Main Street USA at Disneyland California

-Some people might not call these vehicles "rides" - and they'd be right if they're talking about attractions you have to stand in line for that may take you on dark and speedy - or slow and cheerful - adventures through Disney magic.
+Some people might not call Disneyland's Main Street vehicles "rides" - and they'd be right if they're talking about attractions.
+You may think you have to stand in line for "rides" and they will take you on dark and speedy — or slow and cheerful — adventure through Disney magic.

 Nevertheless, they are "rides" as defined by the Urban Dictionary: "A vehicle or mode of transportation.
 Usually belongs to someone else."

 Each of the vehicles run on a loop route between Town Square (near City Hall) and Central Plaza in front of Sleeping Beauty Castle.